Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 All three calendar-related functions advance properly.

 This automatic is a handsome watch with a full calendar and luminosity strong enough for use at night.
-It is equipped with a comfortable and sturdy stainless-steel strap. is recommended.
-The Lige Fashion Automatic
+It is equipped with a comfortable and sturdy stainless-steel strap.
+The Lige Fashion Automatic is recommended.

 The dial of this timepiece is pierced to allow a view of the movement’s timing wheel.
 I am conducting a survey to determine if my readers like this feature.
 Please fill in the poll below.